MurdoMaclachlan/ToR-Repost-Collection/generic/gru-flipchart/gru-flipchart.md

 ---

 [*Gru, the long-nosed protagonistic villain from Despicable Me, presents to the camera with passion, pointing into the air.
 Behind him is a flipchart.
-The text on the flipchart reads:.*]
+The text on the flipchart reads:*]

 ## {{REPLACE ME}}